canonical/opendkim-operator/CONTRIBUTING.md

 # Contributing

-This document explains the processes and practices recommended for contributing enhancements to the opendkim charm.
+This document explains the processes and practices recommended for contributing enhancements to the OpenDKIM charm.

 ## Overview